Healthy Recipes Blog

 Separating the crackers.

 • Gather the scraps and re-roll them between two more sheets of parchment.
-Cut into more crackers and add them to the baking sheet.
+Cut more crackers and add them to the baking sheet.
 If the dough becomes soft and difficult to work with, place it in the freezer for a couple of minutes to firm up.

 Repeating the process with the dough scraps.